 - Toss the blueberries with 1 tablespoon of all-purpose flour.
 Then fold them into the batter.

-- Pour the batter into a greased 9x5 loaf pan.
-Bake for 55 minutes.
-Cool for 10 minutes then place a plate on top of the loaf pan and flip upside down to release the bread.
+- Cool for 30 minutes then place a plate on top of the loaf pan and flip upside down to release the bread.
+Slice bread and enjoy.

 - If using frozen blueberries, make sure you thaw the berries before baking with.

 - You can cut the granulated sugar in half, for a less sweet blueberry bread.